 Update on Efforts Related to Homeless Residents Living in Vehicles, and Consideration of Direction on Options – City Council Report - October 4, 2016.

-Within the larger direction established by Council at the October 2016 and March 2017 Council meetings linked above, staff developed a fifty (50) item work plan of action items (Attachment 2—Homeless Initiatives Work Plan).
-Click here for a the work plan progress as of July 2017.
+Within the larger direction established by Council at the October 2016 and March 2017 Council meetings linked above, staff developed a fifty (50) item work plan of action items (Homeless Initiatives Work Plan).
+Click here for a the work plan progress as of December 2017.
 City continues to look at solutions and options.
-Status is summarized below:
+Status is summarized below and a further update on the homeless initiatives and enforcement options will be provided to the City Council on March 6, 2018:

 It is helpful to understand that vehicles used for sleeping are not illegal if the vehicle complies with other laws.
 Enforcement of the Mountain View City Code Chapter 19, Article IX Section 19.111(c), which prohibits vehicles parked on public streets from being used for dwelling purposes has been suspended in light of recent case law on this issue.
 In Desertrain v.
 City of Los Angeles, the 9th U.S. Circuit Court of Appeals ruled that a similar provision of the City of Los Angeles City Code was unconstitutional.